 Mark A. Lenz

-Mr. Mark Lenz serves as the Director of the Tennessee College of Applied Technology Nashville, a higher education institution within the Tennessee Board of Regents system.
+Mr. Mark Lenz serves as the President of the Tennessee College of Applied Technology Nashville, a higher education institution within the Tennessee Board of Regents system.
 The College serves over 1,400 students annually who are in pursuit of technical credentials that will enable them to advance in the workforce and in their careers.
-As Director, Mr. Lenz is responsible for every aspect of operations for the main campus and three satellites; Portland, Springfield, and Cockrill Bend.
+As President, Mr. Lenz is responsible for every aspect of operations for the main campus and three satellites; Portland, Springfield, and Cockrill Bend.

 Because of his personal and professional experiences, Mr. Lenz knows the value of skills development and that possessing a marketable skill set opens doors and future opportunities for our citizens that would ordinarily remained closed.
 As a young man, he was a lettered athlete and musician, held jobs that taught him the value of hard work, and believed in community involvement as evidenced by his participation in choirs, musical productions, and most notably, the boy scouts.
 In the boy scouts, he attained the rank of Eagle Scout and led his patrol in high adventure activities at Philmont Boy Scout Ranch backpacking in the Rockies and winning the Klondike Derby in 1976.